hdlugas/MZsearch/paper/paper.md

 matching.
-The MZsearch tool offers a range of spectrum preprocessing transformations and similarity measures, and it is capable of analyzing data generated from gas chromatography-mass spectrometry (GC-MS) and liquid chromatography-mass spectrometry (LC-MS).
+The MZsearch tool offers a range of spectrum preprocessing transformations and similarity measures, and it is capable of analyzing data generated from gas chromatography-mass spectrometry (GC-MS) and liquid chromatography-mass spectrometry (LC-MS/MS).

 # Statement of need

 There exist several open-source software tools for working with mass spectrometry data.
-The Python package matchms allows one to perform spectral library matching for both GC-MS and LC-MS and provides an application programming interface (API) for users to define their own spectrum preprocessing transformations and similarity measures [@Huber2020].
-The pyOpenMS tool, which is a Python wrapper of the OpenMS tool, is for analyzing LC-MS data and provides common spectrum preprocessing transformations such as filtering based on m/z and intensity values [@Rost2014; @Rost2016].
+The Python package matchms allows one to perform spectral library matching for both GC-MS and LC-MS/MS and provides an application programming interface (API) for users to define their own spectrum preprocessing transformations and similarity measures [@Huber2020].
+The pyOpenMS tool, which is a Python wrapper of the OpenMS tool, is for analyzing LC-MS/MS data and provides common spectrum preprocessing transformations such as filtering based on m/z and intensity values [@Rost2014; @Rost2016].
 The Python package spectrum_utils provides functionality for preprocessing and visualizing mass spectrometry data [@Bittremieux2020].
-The R package metID is a tool for LC-MS-based compound identification with a focus on allowing users to combine their in-house database(s) with public databases [@Shen2022].
+The R package metID is a tool for LC-MS/MS-based compound identification with a focus on allowing users to combine their in-house database(s) with public databases [@Shen2022].
 The R Shiny package ShinyMetID provides users six similarity measures (Cosine, Weighted Cosine, Stein & Scott, Discrete Fourier